theycallmeswift/jobs.theycallmeswift.com/_posts/2013-07-21-superhero-intern.md

  - Be able to write a coherent email / blog post.
  - Ability to manage your time and prioritize work skillfully.
  - Fast learner and self-starter.
- - Some sort of technical background (developer, designer, etc).
+ - Some sort of technical background or strong interest (developer, designer, etc).

 ### About Swift